ranfysvalle02/perceptron-102/README.md

 ---

-# Perceptron Learning in Action: Predicting Student Performance
+# Perceptron Learning in Action

 ---